Airbnb Squatters: How to Spot the Warning Signs and Protect Your Business

 • Bad reviews from another Airbnb host

 Basically, you ideally want to rent out to guests who have completed more than just the required basic information.
+Even better, if it’s not their first booking and they have a few reviews that you can use for guest screening.

 They’re hesitant to give you important information

 Your prior communication with interested guests can give you many clues too.
 If they are quick to reply to your questions, it is usually a good sign.
-Red flags include if they refuse to give a host enough information for guest screenings and credit checks (like their ID) or if they object to signing a vacation rental contract.

 They want to stay longer than 30 days

-Even though it can be appealing to rent out your apartment for extra long periods, the squatters’ rights that a guest has could become much greater and trickier when they stay at your property for more than 30 days and, in some cases, as little as 27 days.
+It can be appealing to rent out your apartment for extra long periods.
+However, in the United States, most states make a clear distinction between tenants and short-term rental guests.
+The squatters’ rights that a guest has could become much greater and trickier when they stay at your property for more than 30 days.

-In the United States, most states make a clear distinction between tenants and short-term rental guests.
-For instance, in California, a guest becomes a tenant if he rents a listing for 30 days or longer.
-When this happens, the state’s landlord-tenant laws apply and eviction protocol will have to be followed if they refuse to leave.
+In some cases, like in California, it could be as little as 14 days.
+Here, a guest becomes a tenant after only 14 days in six months, or seven consecutive nights.
+When this happens, the state’s landlord-tenant laws apply and eviction protocol will have to be followed if guests refuse to leave.

 How Can I Protect My Business and Avoid Airbnb Guests Who May Be Squatters?